 The fungus that causes Brown Patch lawn disease is present in many areas.
 Disease prevention is very difficult if the grass species is susceptible.

-More tips for treating:
+More tips for treating brown patch:

-- Use moderate amounts of nitrogenous fertilizer.
+- Use moderate amounts of nitrogen fertilizer.

 - Don’t over- or under-fertilize your turf, as that can encourage Brown Patch.